Parent and Spectator

 Verbal abuse, confrontational behavior, or attempts to engage in disputes during or after games are strictly prohibited, regardless of the situation or perceived justification.
 Such actions will not be tolerated and are subject to disciplinary consequences, including removal from the venue and further sanctions as outlined in our Zero Tolerance Policy.

 We ask all parents and spectators to remember: you are part of a team environment.
 Respectful, composed behavior supports the development of not only your player, but the entire McKinney hockey community.
+Your conduct directly influences the experience of your player and our entire hockey community.

 Don't be this parent!